 Unlike other C-suite titles, the CCO doesn't just work with other employees.
 You also get to work with customers.
 And customers these days love to give feedback, be it positive or negative.

-If you want to become the CCO, you need to learn to accept feedback, even if it is negative, and also take it into consideration when developing new customer strategies.
-Customers will appreciate the efforts taken by your company, which is good news -- because 77% of customers share positive experiences with brands with their greater networks.
+If you want to become the CCO, you need to learn to accept feedback, even if it is negative.
+You must then take these insights into consideration when developing new customer strategies.

 4. Work closely with your front-line teams.

-What can you, as the CCO, do to improve this statistic?
+What can you, as the CCO, do to prevent this?
 Well, you can get your workers actually excited about their role.
-Just as you might try to find the root cause of customer dissatisfaction with a product or service, you should try to find the root cause of employee dissatisfaction with their role.
+Just as you might try to find the root cause of customer dissatisfaction, try to find the root cause of employee dissatisfaction.

 5. Show your value by rising up to the position.